Workshop Videos

 Katelyn Caslavka completed a Ph.D. in Biochemistry and Molecular Biology in 2017.
 She specialized in protein methylation in yeast organelles using mass spectrometry.
 During her graduate studies, she received the UCLA Alumni Association Fellowship and was a trainee on the Cellular and Molecular Biology Training Grant (part of a Ruth L. Kirschstein National Research Service Award).

 Pauline Lewis completed a PhD in History at UCLA in 2018.
-Her research focuses on the history of technology in the modern Middle East, and her dissertation explored the social and cultural implications of telegraphy in late Ottoman Empire society.
-Before graduate school, Pauline received a Fulbright Fellowship to study in Egypt and worked as a program officer for the National Democratic Institute.
+Her research focuses on the history of technology in the modern Middle East, and her dissertation explores the social and cultural implications of telegraphy in late Ottoman Empire society.
+She earned her BA in History and Arabic Studies at the University of Michigan, and after graduating, she received a Fulbright Fellowship to study in Egypt.
+She also received a Graduate Student Fieldwork Fellowship from the UCLA International Institute, as well as a FLAS Turkish fellowship.
+Pauline is proficient in Arabic and Turkish and also has experience teaching and tutoring ESL.

 Elizabeth (Libby) O'Hare completed a PhD in the UCLA Interdepartmental Neuroscience Graduate Program in 2008.
 Libby's dissertation research focused on developmental cognitive neuroscience, and she used functional and structural Magnetic Resonance Imaging (MRI) to examine relationships between brain growth and improving cognitive capacities in typically developing children and adolescents and those with prenatal exposure to alcohol.
 While in graduate school, Libby received the NIH National Research Service Award (NRSA) to support her dissertation research.